 It’s heady stuff.
 For some more specifics:

-- Hunters are the only physical ranged dps class in WoW, and as a physical class hunters make use of physical stats like attack power, and use the physical hit cap and crit multiplier even if our shots are doing magical damage.
+- Hunters are the only physical ranged dps class in WoW, and as a physical class hunters make use of physical stats like attack power, and generally act the way other physical damage classes work, with crit or multistrike multipliers, and our DoTs not reacting to haste, even if our shots are doing magical damage.

 - Hunters are also known for being an extremely mobile class.
-Hunters are able to deal substantial damage on the move, from range, with many abilities to reduce our opponents’ ability to close with us.
+Hunters are able to deal substantial damage on the move, from range, with many abilities to reduce our opponents’ ability to close in on us.
 This makes the hunter class the preferred WoW class for kiting.

 For a bit of fun, here’s our hunter anthem video, which will help give you a bit more of a feel for the hunter class (it’s Wrath era, so it’s getting a bit dated).